duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 `docker-compose -f docker-compose-duckiebot-x86.yml down`

-TODO: If this has to be done for each duckiebot, maybe we should have something like docker-compose-<duckiebot_hostname>-x86.yml
+TODO: If this has to be done for each Duckiebot, maybe we should have something like docker-compose-<duckiebot_hostname>-x86.yml

 ## Troubleshooting {#demo-cslam-troubleshooting}

+### I can't connect to something.
+Check if you are on the right network.
+Check if you can ping the device.
+Sometimes the network won't resolve hostnames and requires a restart.

 ### Rviz visualization makes no sense
-If the positions of your duckiebots and watchtower in Rviz make no sense, there is probably an issue among but not limited to the following:
+If the positions of your Duckiebots and watchtower in Rviz make no sense, there is probably an issue among but not limited to the following:
     - AprilTag recognition is off and gives out weird transforms
-    - Time delays between different input (watchtowers, duckiebots) will lead to disconnected graphs that will not be useful.
+    - Time delays between different input (watchtowers, Duckiebots) will lead to disconnected graphs that will not be useful.
 The whole idea is that the graph build and interpolates measures based on their time stamps.
 If differents actors are not synchronized or if one has delay, it will lead to bad results
     - Optimization might take to long because of discrepencies in the graph.
 To get info on the optimization itself, check the argument `optim_verbose` in graph_builder.launch